Total by Verizon is a prepaid cell phone carrier.

 Check Verizon coverage in your area by using Verizon's official coverage map.

-You can AT&T coverage in your area by using AT&T's official coverage map.
+You can check AT&T coverage in your area by using AT&T's official coverage map.

 Check T-Mobile coverage in your area by using T-Mobile's official coverage map.